 7. Help out a Caregiver.

 Family caregivers who are helping to care for an elderly loved one are often placing more emphasis on their loved one’s care needs than their own.
-Caregiving itself can actually trigger social isolation.
+Caregiving itself can actually trigger social isolation for older people.
 If you are a caregiver remember to take time for yourself.
 Or if you know a caregiver or a loved one in your family who takes the burden of caregiving, take whatever steps you can to make that person’s life easier.
 This could mean finding an external carer to relieve the primary caregiver.
+Or looking into some respite services to allow that individual some time for themselves.